By Estela Viñarás, on 05 April 2021

 Use this information to create a highly personalized messaging strategy.
-Try to make the user feel like the emails have been written especially for them individually.
+Try to make the user feel like the emails have been written especially for them.
 Marketing automation can be a big help in efficiently managing all this information.

 The Best Selling Products on Social Networks

 - Two in every three users declared that social networks had influenced them when deciding whether or not to purchase a product or service.
-Amongst them, Facebook proved to be the most influential.
+Among them, Facebook proved to be the most influential.

 Although it is clear that having a presence on social networks can help you sell more, only 14% of people surveyed said that they had ever actually made a purchase directly from a social network.
 This percentage rises to 19% among younger users, between 16 and 30 years of age.
 This number is most likely due to the still limited amount of brands who offer the ability to purchases their products or services directly form a social network and, as such, purchasing habits have not yet adapted to this new phenomenon.

 As for evaluating the connection between different advertising channels, IAB offers extremely valuable data.
-About 27% of global users and 34% of the younger generation of users have visited a brand’s social networks after having seen one of their products advertised on TV, outside, in the press or magazines.
-This percentage is 27% of global users, and 34% of the younger generation.
+About 27% of global users and 34% of the younger generation of users have visited a brand’s social networks after having seen one of their products advertised on TV or in press like magazines.
 As such, we can see that there are definitely very good possibilities of cross advertising between the online and the offline world.
-Moreover, this percentage varies with the type of product:
+This percentage varies with the type of product:

 32% (44% for women) for clothing, footwear and accessories.